Residents in our service area receive:

 Plastics Bottles and Containers

-Because thin, flimsy plastics can jam up the machinery at the recycling processing facility.
-Even if these items have a chasing arrow image (three arrows in a shape of a triangle) they are not allowed in your curbside recycling cart.
+No padded plastic envelopes, plastic bags, and plastic wrap.
+Thin, flimsy plastics jam the recycling processors machinery.
+Even if these items have a chasing arrow image (three arrows in a shape of a triangle) they are not allowed in your curbside Recycling cart.
 Please reuse these items if possible.
 Some local stores accept flimsy plastics for recycling.
 Find a drop off near you at the PlasticFilmRecycling website.
-If none of these are options for you, please put these in the garbage cart.
+If none of these are options, put flimsy film plastics in the Garbage cart.

-Because these items get tangled in the recycling processing equipment.
-Donate, or dispose of these in your garbage cart.
+No clothes, shoes, blankets.
+These items get tangled in the recycling processing equipment.
+Donate, or dispose of these in your Garbage cart.

-HOUSEHOLD HAZARDOUS WASTE (HHW) – Items like household batteries, cleaners, pesticides, fluorescent light tubes/bulbs and paint never belong in any of your curbside carts (Garbage, Recycling or Green Waste)!
-Drop these off for free at any local HHW drop-off site in Sacramento County.
+NO HOUSEHOLD HAZARDOUS WASTE (HHW) IN ANY CURBSIDE CART – Items like household batteries, cleaners, pesticides, fluorescent light tubes/bulbs and paint never belong in any of your curbside carts (Garbage, Recycling or Organics)!
+Drop off HHW items for free at any

 Removing recyclables from a curbside cart is a crime pursuant to Section 6.20.160 of the Sacramento County Code.
 To report scavenging, call the Sacramento County Information hotline at 916-875-5656 or TDD 916-875-7105.